tribixbite/awesome/README.md

 *   [exo-explore/gym](https://github.com/exo-explore/gym) - EXO Gym is an open-source Python toolkit that facilitates distributed AI research.
 *   [Thytu/Agentarium](https://github.com/Thytu/Agentarium) - open-source framework for creating and managing simulations populated with AI-powered agents.
 It provides an intuitive platform for designing complex, interactive environments where agents can act, learn, and evolve.
 *   [bgorlick/getai](https://github.com/bgorlick/getai) - GetAI - The Easiest to Use AI Model Search & Download API and Interactive Console Tool
-*   [huggingface/smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents.
-Agents write python code to call tools and orchestrate other agents.
+*   [huggingface/smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents that think in python code.
 *   [ai-robots-txt/ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt) - A list of AI agents and robots to block.
 *   [microsoft/AIOpsLab](https://github.com/microsoft/AIOpsLab) - A holistic framework to enable the design, development, and evaluation of autonomous AIOps agents.
 *   [lotus-data/lotus](https://github.com/lotus-data/lotus) - LOTUS: A semantic query engine for fast and easy LLM-powered data processing